 The Community Garden Network of Sonoma County (CGN) works to connect and support the Sonoma County's many (90 and counting) community gardens.
 We are dedicated to providing access to resources, gardening training, technical assistance, fund development support, leadership training, and other services to community gardens throughout the county, and to facilitating communication and partnership among community garden organizers, garden members, and the larger community.

-The community gardening event of the year is coming up!
+The community gardening event of the year is THIS SATURDAY!
 The 4th Annual Sonoma County Community Garden Summit, Growing Successful Gardens, will take place on Saturday, February 7, 1:00-4:30pm at Lawrence Cook Middle School (Cafeteria), 2480 Sebastopol Road, Santa Rosa.